Gghz007/blender-cgf-importer-exporter/README.md

 ## Addon Preferences

-### Game Textures Path
+### Game Data/Textures Root

-Set the textures path to the folder that contains directories such as:
+Set this path to the root folder that contains directories such as:

 - `Objects`
 - `Textures`